 Panne is a Taguel right?
 You know, the shapeshifters who transform with stones who aren't dragons?
 Now remember why the dragons had to seal their power in dragonstones in the first place?
 They were weakening and their own power was driving them mad (which is what happened to all the EarthDragons barring Medeus and Loptyr).
 Panne never outright stated that she met Laguz, but she references them when she said that there were others like her (cat wearers, bird wearers, etc.), meaning others who transformed, possibly using stones.
 Henry himself said he saw a man transform into a raven, but how he did is never mentioned.
 And if the theory about the Laguz evolving into the Taguel is true, then the Laguz suffered a fate similar to the Manaketes.
 Manaketes were called such AFTER they assumed human forms, and before that they were simply called dragons.
 Worse, Panne said her kind were enslaved by humans, just like the Laguz-no wonder Taguel had to start sealing their power into stones!
 Seems the peace established between the laguz and the beorc crumbled into dust sometime after the ones who helped accomplish it were long dead.
 Ouch.

 Aversaturns out to have Fake Memories given to her by Validar so that she can serve him, and just like the other spotpass former villains before her we never find this out or anything remotely sympathetic about her until her recruitment chapter.
-Now Validar has never shown any sympathetic traits throughout the entire time he was alive as with the other major villains before him, but considering what kind of organization the Grimleal is, it's safe to say that he might have undergone similar events, possibly extending into experiments with his mind as he and the vast majority of Grimleal cannot seem to grasp the concept of good...and considering that he's an expy of Gharnef who was corrupted by Imhullu leading to his wickedness and Ephidel who was being used by Nergal, it's safe to say that he probably wasn't always this way...all the more reason to stop the Grimleal.
+Now Validar has never shown any sympathetic traits throughout the entire time he was alive as with the other major villains before him, but considering what kind of organization the Grimleal is, it's safe to say that he might have undergone similar events; even worse, he himself outright states that he's a failed Grima vessel which undoubtedly means mental manipulation and he and the vast majority of Grimleal cannot seem to grasp the concept of good...Considering that he's an expy of Gharnef who was corrupted by Imhullu leading to his wickedness and Nergal who ended up losing his memories for diving into Dark Magic too much, it's safe to say that he probably wasn't always this way...all the more reason to stop the Grimleal.

 Infinite Regalia.
 If you take all non-child, non-Avatar First Generation units (Including the "Spotpass Six") you're left with...Thirty Six, the same number of Deadlords on this map.
 The children characters note something odd about the Deadlords—them reminding them of their parents, one of them having the Brand of the Exalt, and you see Severa's opponent crying.
 The Thirty Six Deadlords are possibly the characters of Awakening from the Bad Future.
 And despite the Paladin saying that they do not feel emotion, Severa's opponent was crying just by seeing Severa... that's a clear lie.
-And Owain's quote cranks up the Fridge Horror by pointing out that his opponent has branded their weapon.
+And Owain's quote cranks up the Fridge Horror by pointing out that their opponent has branded their weapon.
 The Japanese version implies that it's his father while the English version implies that it's him.
-This is especially jarring if you remember that three of the classes he has access to are present and that he is virtually the only character in-universe who cares about naming their weapons with strange symbols such as an interrobang and a dipthong.
-This may be mitigated somewhat when you learn that not all First Generation Characters' classes show up as any Deadlord such as Panne but that only leaves room for more potential candidates since it's not clear what timeline or place you are in.
+This is especially jarring if you remember that three of the classes they has access to are present and that he is virtually the only character in-universe who cares about naming their weapons especially with strange symbols such as an interrobang and a dipthong.
+This may be mitigated somewhat when you learn that not all First Generation Characters' classes show up as any Deadlord if we're going strictly by class and sex such as Panne and Flavia, but that only leaves room for more potential candidates since it's not clear when or where you are.

 In the Future Past world, there are two Morgans, of both genders, and the game doesn't tell you what their names are.
 Why did you only find and recruit one Morgan?
 Why would only one of them go back in time?
 Morgan's twin brother or sister might still be wandering around with amnesia because you never found him/her, and Morgan doesn't remember him/her.